spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-multiple-carts-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that only configured fields are saved in the customer's session.
+Make sure that only configured fields are saved in a customer's session.

 {% endinfo_block %}